funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--dns`
 ^^^^^^^^^^^^^

-    Set the DNS server(s) we have to work with.
-    Multiple space separated DNS server can be given.
+    Set one or more specific DNS servers to use during the test, separated by spacees.

     **Default value:** :code:`Follow OS DNS` ==> :code:`None`